Inventitech/blog/_posts/2020-06-26-why-i-will-never-review-artifacts-again.md

 laptop.
 Unfortunately, the system requirements were not always documented, so I partly found out after crashing my system or overheating the CPU.
-Not sure how to solve this for folks who do not have access to such hardware?
-I imagine it is quite embarrassing to have to come back to the chairs after the artifact assignment and say "erm, sorry, I can actually not review any of these five papers."
-Another question is that many artifacts require one to install arcane software or apply dubious system changes, which brings me to the next
+Not sure how to solve this for folks who do not have access to server-grade hardware?
+I imagine it is quite embarrassing to have to come back to the chairs after the artifact assignment and say "erm, sorry, I can actually not review any of these artifacts."
+Another problem is that many artifacts require one to install arcane software or apply dubious system changes, which brings me to the next point:
-point:

 ## Nothing works out of the box ...

 ... except for the one artifact that used a Vagrant image!
-Is it a good use of reviewers' time to having to figure out an install process (and typically, a myriad of error messages the original authors had no chance of foreseeing)?
+Is it good use of reviewers' time to have to figure out an install process (and typically, a myriad of error messages the original authors had no chance of foreseeing)?
 I think not.
-A small minority of programs (e.g., benchmarks) might not want to use virtualization.
-All others (and this should really be 99%): Please, use an image or container.
-Note also that having an image does not make it harder to install the software elsewhere (the conditions on the environment are in the image, or even better, in a Docker file).
+A small minority of artifacts (e.g., benchmarks) might not want to use virtualization.
+All others (and this should really be 99%): Please, use an image.
+Note also that having an image does not make it harder to install the software elsewhere.

 ***Suggestion:*** A virtual machine image should be mandatory.
 Considering the zoo of virtualization solutions